NichaA/EstimateCosineFunction/README.md

 - Randomized search results
 Best: -0.001759 using {'reg_lambda': 0.001, 'neurons': 16, 'hidden_layers': 4, 'epochs': 100, 'batch_size': 400}
 - Test MSE = 0.00014, Test RMSE = 0.011832
-- Bland-Altman plot shows mean+/- SD = -0.00785 +/- 0.00874,
+- Bland-Altman plot shows
+     - mean+/- SD = -0.00785 +/- 0.00874
-    97.5% of the residuals are between -0.02947 and 0.00928,
+     - 97.5% of the residuals are between -0.02947 and 0.00928
-    the extreme ends of theta (at -180, and 180 degrees) has improved compared to previous fixed architecture, The distribution of the residuals is narrower here.
+     - The extreme ends of theta (at -180, and 180 degrees) has improved compared to the fixed architecture
+     - The distribution of the residuals is narrower here.
 ![alt text](https://github.com/NichaA/EstimateCosineFunction/raw/master/image/A1-2_blandaltman.png)

 ### 2) Assume that X is a time-series variable and a sequence of X's is available at inference time